rarora7777/VolumetricTruss/README.md

 # Usage

-Please see `batchResults.m` for example usage.
+Please see `exampleUsage.m` for example usage.
+Use `batchResults.m` to generate all the results provided in the paper.

 # Citation